Large Language Model (LLM) for Telecommunications: A Comprehensive Survey on Principles, Key Techniques, and Opportunities: LLM Fundamentals

-Evaluation metrics are critical to assess the LLM model's performance in telecom environments.
+Evaluation metrics are critical to assess the \blue{LLM}'s performance in telecom environments.
 For instance, efficiency is one of the most important metrics that should be considered in telecom applications since many tasks require rapid or even real-time responses.
-Therefore, LLM models with long inference times may be inappropriate for these mission-critical applications, e.g., Ultra-Reliable Low Latency Communications (URLLC).
-In addition, evaluating the performance of LLM models should also include their proneness to hallucination and ethical standards, e.g., LLM may make misleading or even wrong decisions in network management.
+Therefore, \blue{LLMs} with long inference times may be inappropriate for these mission-critical applications, e.g., Ultra-Reliable Low Latency Communications (URLLC).
+In addition, evaluating the performance of \blue{LLMs} should also include their proneness to hallucination and ethical standards, e.g., LLM may make misleading or even wrong decisions in network management.
 As LLM design and models continue to evolve and integrate more deeply into various aspects of society, the criteria for their evaluation will likely expand and become more sophisticated.
-Ensuring that LLM models are accurate, reliable, efficient, and ethically responsible is essential for their sustainable and beneficial integration into human-centric applications.
+Ensuring that \blue{LLMs} are accurate, reliable, efficient, and ethically responsible is essential for their sustainable and beneficial integration into human-centric applications.

 Finally, practical deployment is the prerequisite for applying LLM to telecom networks.
 Compared with other domains such as education or healthcare, many telecom tasks have stringent requirements for delay and reliability, which require more efficient and reliable model output.
 Meanwhile, telecom devices usually have limited computational and storage resources.
 Therefore, efficient model training, fine-tuning, inference and storage techniques should be explored\cite{lin2023pushing}.
 With previous knowledge and analyses, we will present detailed LLM-inspired techniques and applications in telecom tasks in terms of generation, classification, optimization, and prediction problems in the following sections.